Thousands of People Benefitting from Improvements in Primary Care Practices

 Ottawa West-Nepean MPP Bob Chiarelli had positive things to say about the Practice Excellence program.
 “The system benefits when practitioners take an active role in creating efficiency that benefit both the patient and the system.
 The Champlain LHIN and Pinecrest-Queensway Community Health Centre are to be commended,” he said.

-To learn more about the program, including how to participate, please visit the Champlain Primary Care Quality Practice Facilitation Program web page.
+To learn more about the program, including how to participate, please visit the Champlain Primary Care Quality Practice Facilitation Program website.